Go directly to product information

 • while supplies last (inquire about availability)

-• now: volume discount: when purchasing two or more sachets in a refill bag:
+• now: volume discount: on the purchase of two or more sachets in a refill bag:

-• two or more sachets at €14.50 per 1 gram sachet, 5 or more sachets at €13.75 each; your discount will be applied in the shopping cart
+• two or more sachets at €14.50 per 1-gram sachet, 5 or more sachets €13.75 each; your discount will be applied in the shopping cart.

 • For an overview of our gift packaging, please refer to the gift packaging section.